Welcome to my Site

 Scholarship, writing and reaching out to communities across the world are some of the things that give me fulfillment in life.
 Here I will share with you some aspects of my scholarship in Islamic thought as well as give you my opinion about issues that interest me and updates of my most recent travels.

-I teach Islamic Studies at Duke University located in Durham, North Carolina in the United States.
-Prior to teaching at Duke, I taught in the Department of Religious Studies at the University of Cape Town in my native South Africa from 1989-1998.
-Between 1998-2001 I taught in the Department of Religious Studies at Stanford University.
+Prior to Notre Dame, I taught in the Department of Religious Studies at Duke University 2001-2014 and at the Department of Religious Studies at the University of Cape Town in my native South Africa from 1989-1998.
+Between 1998-2001 I visited the Department of Religious Studies at Stanford University.

 - name Ebrahim Moosa